ossec/ossec-docs/docs/manual/installation/installation-binary.rst

 ===================

 On some systems a compatible compiler is not available, this leads to problems for the standard OSSEC install method.
-To work around this OSSEC supports being built on one system and installed on another.
+To work around this OSSEC supports multiple methods of binary installation.
+One is building OSSEC on one system and installing it on another.
+A second method is installation via RPM.
+Debian packages are also planned.

 .. note::